A letter arrived at the Pig Pen one day,

 Off they rode down the higgledy-piggledy track

-Past the farm with its hay in a high, yellow stack
+Past a farmyard with hay in a high, yellow stack

 To the tumbledown town where the market was found.